 As I stop and evaluate my own habits and talk with pastors, creatives and volunteers who serve the Church, I have come to the growing awareness that there is an unspoken myth creeping into the North American church culture that creativity is the most important thing.
 That resources equate results and that technology trumps transformation.
-Of course no one would openly admit that to be true within their specific ministry, but as I take a moment to examine my own patterns and carefully listen to the concerns, longings and goals of others, it has become more and more apparent that this myth is beginning to take root within the Christian creative community and is growing stronger.
+Of course no one would openly admit that to be true within their specific ministry, but as I take a moment to examine my own patterns and carefully listen to the concerns, longings, and goals of others, it has become more and more apparent that this myth is beginning to take root within the Christian creative community and is growing stronger.

-There is no question that God, the Creator, has created us in His image, and as a result each one of us carry the ability to create, design, think, strategize, problem solve, build and transform what was into what could be.
+There is no question that God, the Creator, has created us in His image, and as a result, each one of us carries the ability to create, design, think, strategize, problem solve, build and transform what was into what could be.
 This gift has allowed the church to leverage the unchanging truth of God’s Word in such a way that connects to today’s constantly changing culture.
 It builds bridges over the deepest of waters, reconnecting the hope of mankind to the heart of God.

 The challenge comes, however, when we place more weight in leveraging our creativity than we do in embracing our Creator.

 Like many of you, I am a part of a church community that leverages creativity and technology every week to reveal the character and person of Christ to a seeking audience.
 As a creative team, we spend countless hours each week discussing, planning, creating, designing, building and strategizing our craft in such a way that presents the Gospel seamlessly and effectively to thousands each week – and the results have been great!
 We have seen hundreds of people within our community find faith in Jesus for the first time and begin to live their lives for Him.
-When asked what drew them to our church, the majority of them refer to the level of excellence in our weekend experience, authentic speaking and relevant topics.
+When asked what drew them to our church, the majority of them refer to the level of excellence in our weekend experience, authentic speaking, and relevant topics.
 Which is awesome!

 However, it is this unspoken misconception that begins to creep into our minds; that this success we are experiencing is really a direct result of our own creativity and hard work, and in order to maintain and sustain this continued growth, we must continue to invest and work furiously at increasing our own creativity and talent (or by collecting more through others’).
-This misconception finds ourselves comparing our people, resources and technology to other churches, because we are convinced that in order to maintain this growth, we need more.
+This misconception finds ourselves comparing our people, resources, and technology to other churches because we are convinced that in order to maintain this growth, we need more.
 Better.
 Newer.
 Different.
 The danger is that this type of approach is never satisfied with more, better, newer or different because our focus is on the wrong thing.
-Our intentions my be right, designing unforgettable opportunities for people to experience God, but this myth is actually pulling us further and further from our desired goal.
+Our intentions may be right, designing unforgettable opportunities for people to experience God, but this myth is actually pulling us further and further from our desired goal.

 Have you ever been there?